 Integrating research studies into psychology essays can significantly enhance the depth and credibility of the arguments presented.
 Research studies serve as empirical evidence that supports theoretical claims, provides real-world examples, and demonstrates the practical application of psychological concepts.

 By referencing studies conducted by reputable researchers and published in peer-reviewed journals, writers can strengthen their arguments and demonstrate a thorough understanding of the topic.
+Whether you're working on a SAT essay or psychology paper, referencing solid research is crucial.
 If you first would like to learn what is a case study in a psychology, consider this guide.

 Writing an Introduction